Overv/VulkanTutorial/README.md

 Use issues and pull requests to provide feedback related to the website.
 If you have a problem with your code, then use the comments section in the related chapter to ask a question.
-Please provide your operating system, graphics card, driver version, source code, expected behaviour and actual behaviour
+Please provide your operating system, graphics card, driver version, source code, expected behaviour and actual behaviour.

 Changing code across chapters
 -----------------------------